Alabama vs. Texas A&M NCAA Football Odds, Plays and Insights | October 9, 2021

 Texas A&M Stats and Trends

-- Texas A&M has two wins against the spread in five games this season.
+- Texas A&M has two wins against the spread in five games this year.

 - Texas A&M's games this year have gone over the total in one out of six opportunities (16.7%).